jseb2520/bonAppetit/server/README.md

 - [Trip Advisor](https://www.tripadvisor.com.br) - Restaurants Information
 - [LatLong](https://www.latlong.net) - Convert Address to LatLong coordinates
 - [Amazon S3](https://aws.amazon.com/pt/s3/) - Storage Service

-## Contributing

-You can send how many PR's do you want, I'll be glad to analyse and accept them!
-And if you have any question about the project...

-Email-me: stenio.wagner1@gmail.com

-Connect with me at [LinkedIn](https://www.linkedin.com/in/steniowagner/)

-Thank you!

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/steniowagner/bon-appetit-server/blob/master/LICENSE) file for details